northeastern-rc/rc-public-documentation/docs/source/first_steps/usingbash.md

 Windows users must install a terminal; you can visit Windows Apps and download the Windows Terminal directly from Microsoft ([Download Windows Terminal]).

-Additionally, [Mobaxterm], an enhanced terminal for Windows with X11 server, tabbed SSH client, and network tools dubbed *the ultimate toolbox for remote computing*, is a great tool for connecting to the login node, exploring the Discovery file system, and transferring files.
+Additionally, [Mobaxterm], an enhanced terminal for Windows with an X11 server, tabbed SSH client, and network tools dubbed *the ultimate toolbox for remote computing*, is a great tool for connecting to the login node, exploring the Discovery file system, and transferring files.
 Check out their [demo](https://mobaxterm.mobatek.net/demo.html), [software features](https://mobaxterm.mobatek.net/features.html), and [download](https://mobaxterm.mobatek.net/download.html).

 ## Bash Manuals

 The man command is used in the terminal to display manual pages for various tools and utilities.
-A manual page, or "man page," is a detailed documentation for a specific command or utility that provides information about its usage, options, and examples.
+A manual or "man page" is detailed documentation for a specific command or utility that provides information about its usage, options, and examples.

-To use the man command, simply type man followed by the name of the command or utility for which you want to view the manual page.
+To use the man command, simply type man followed by the command name or utility for which you want to view the manual page.
 For example, to view the manual page for the ls command, you would type the following:

 :::{code-block} bash
 man ls